Skip to main content

 Once all items have been received:

-The PO should show the Complete order action button.
+1. The PO should show the Complete action button.

 Handling Partially Received Orders

-If some items were not received in full, the action button changes to Complete and reorder missing items.
-Clicking this:
+If some items were not received in full, finalising the Receiving Wizard with Update Inventory enabled:

-- Shows a confirmation with the new PO number.
+3. Shows a confirmation with the new PO number and a shortcut to open the continuation PO.

 This saves you from manually recreating orders for missing items.